-The traffic track in Timberland Park is huge and so is the perfect place for those first moments without training wheels.
+The kid friendly bike track in Timberland Park is huge and so is the perfect place for those first moments without training wheels.
 Kids can enjoy negotiating the mini roads and learning the road rules from the street signs they come across.
 The park also features a fun fort playground but is unfenced with no toilets.

 Timberland Park is located on the corner of Basswood Street & Satinash Street in Algester.
 You can also read our detailed review of Timberland Park.

 If you have a little one learning to ride, they will love the road markings, traffic lights, stop signs and other signage on the kid friendly bike track at Grande Park.
 Benches nearby mean you can sit back and relax while your little ones explore this fun driving area on their bikes or scooters.
 There are also some lovely recreational pathways for anyone on wheels to get around the beautiful green areas of this park.
 Grande Park also features a fenced playground, toilets, BBQ facilities and plenty of parking.